enkidevs/curriculum/spreadsheets/introduction/introduction/spreadsheets-features-ii.md

 ---
 ## Practice

-How do you visually represent data in spreadsheets?
+You can use ??? to visually represent data.
+If the data set is very large, you can use ??? to aggregate the results in an improved view.

-???
+* graphs or charts

-* Using graphs or charts.
+* pivot tables
-* Using images.
+* functions
-* Using gifs.
+* named ranges